imelizabeth/partly_cloudy/README.md

 # How to use the code
 Broadly, there's three types of files:
-1) Folder 'data_prep' gives you two files: one needed to prep for the isc masking and feature correlation analysis
+1) Folder 'data_prep' gives you three files: one needed to prep for the isc masking, and two for feature analysis (feature labeling csv and correlation and PCA calculation notebook)
 2) Folder 'rockfish_scripts' has the codes for bash and python scripts used to run the encoding model, difference analysis between age groups, and thrsholding
 3) Folder 'jupyter_notebooks' has the notebooks we used to visualize the data we analyzed using rockfish_scripts
 4) Folder 'demo_sample' gives you example of how to use the notebooks